russhustle/leetpattern/docs/md/2390_removing_stars_from_a_string.md

 ## 2390.
-Removing Stars From A String
+Removing Stars From a String